By-Laws

 Section 2: Nomination and Election Process

-• Nominations: Self-nomination at January or February meetings.
+• Nominations: Self or member nominations at January or February meetings.

 • All positions must be elected, even if uncontested.